Shop by Curtain Size

 In the list down below you can see curtains width and curtain length of the window curtain products in inches.
 Width is specified either for one (single) panel or for two panels, because certain window curtains are sold as a pair.

 Some of the measurements, like 96" wide x 84" long, relate to either one or two panels; Pinch Pleated Thermal Curtains have two panels, while Patio Door Drape of the same size has only one panel.
 If you have extra wide windows, like a window wall, you may consider using two of those door panels, thus making a pair of extra wide curtains 192 inches wide.

-If you have difficulty finding the curtains size you need be aware that we can customize the length by shortening longer (taller) curtains and there is a way to extend the width of curtain product by adding filler valances between the panels.
+If you have difficulty finding the curtains size you need be aware that there is a way to extend the width of curtain product by adding filler valances between the panels.
 If your window/door is narrower then the curtains width, you may extend your curtain rod a few inches father on both or one side beyond the opening you are covering.
 If you window is not as tall as curt6ains, you may raise your rod a little bit.

 Finding The Width You Need:

 The width you see listed in each of our curtain product name and description is the "overall" width measurement of the item laying flat.

 When an empty curtain rod is installed in your window, measure the width of the rod from one end to the other.

 Finding the Length you need:

 Length of the tab top curtains is measured overall.
 The length on the tabs is 3.6 inches in Fireside, 3.5 in Weathermate, 3" in Crosby) is included in the overall length.
 You need to keep in mind that if you do not want the window to show/shine above the tab top curtains through the tabs you need to mount your decorative rod at least 3.6" (or better 4 or more inches) above the window space and add these extra inches to your calculated length.